 I recommend planning this vacation when kids are at least 6 years old and comfortable in the water.

 Consider sharing a houseboat with another family.
 It can be expensive.
-The most economical boat from the place we go is currently quoting $1690 for three nights in the middle of the summer.
+The most economical boat from the place we go is currently quoting about $2000 for three nights in the middle of the summer.

 Summer is the prime time for houseboating, so plan ahead.